Plant-Based Collagen vs. Marine Collagen: Which Is Better?

 3. Avoid Smoking & Sugar

-Both destroy collagen fibers.
+Both destroy collagen fibres.
 Yes, both.

 4. Move Your Body